UO-Biostats/UO_ABS/_pages/homework.md

 ---
-title: "Syllabus"
+title: "Homework"
-permalink: "/syllabus/"
+permalink: "/homework/"
 header:
   image: /images/header.jpg

 ---

-This is where a brief description goes
+This is where we will post the homeworks